ros2/domain_bridge/doc/design.md

 The bridge will evaluate the QoS settings of all publishers and modifiy the QoS settings of the bridges subscription and publisher such that it matches the majority of the available publishers for a given topic.
 For example, given publisher *A* and publisher *B* from the aforementioned scenario, the bridge would select a reliability setting of best effort since it matches with both publishers.

+For *deadline* and *lifespan* policies, the bridge will use the max value given the policy value for all publishers.
+For example, if a publisher *A* has a larger deadline than publisher *B* (and *A* and *B* publish to the same topic), then the bridge will use the deadline value of publisher *A*.

 The bridge will decide on the QoS settings as soon as one or more publishers is available.
 This means it is possible that publishers joining after the topic bridge is created may have compatibility issues, and fail to have their messages bridged.